GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - Platonic Solid: Tetrahedron

-Z(enseide)'s oracular keys of the Ergi Seidr heuristica
+Oracular keys of the Ergi Seidr heuristic

 - ZZ Zodiac Atu: 14.
 Woke